 - New postdoctoral fellows who hold a spousal open work permit should note that the Ministry of Education, Higher Education and Reserach (MESRS) does not recognize spousal open work permits for postdoctoral registration, although they may accept a spousal work permit for your initial postdoctoral registration for a very short period of time.
 The holder of a spousal work permit must obtain their own work permit, following the procedures listed above, immediately following their initial registration.

 Renewing your work permit

 - Beginning February 21, 2015 Citizenship and Immigration Canada has implemented a new process for employers hiring foreign nationals who are exempt from the Labour Market Impact Assessment (LMIA).
 This includes postdoctoral fellows renewing their work permits.
-Employers must submit an offer of employment online form (IMM 5802) and pay a fee before the work permit application is submitted.
-Ensure that that the form (IMM 5802) and payment has been filled electronically by your academic unit before you submit your work permit application.
+Employers must submit an offer of employment online through the Employer Portal and pay a fee before the work permit application is submitted.
+Ensure that that the offer and payment have been submitted electronically by your academic unit before you submit your work permit application.
 You will need a copy of the completed form for inclusion with your work permit application.